openstack/openstack-manuals/doc/ops-guide/source/ops-capacity-planning-scaling.rst

 the latter puts constant heavy load on the cloud controller.
 You must consider your average VM lifetime, as a larger number generally means less load on the cloud controller.

-..
-TODO Perhaps relocate the above paragraph under the web scale use case?

 Aside from the creation and termination of VMs, you must consider the impact of users accessing the service particularly on ``nova-api`` and